 Oscar Schmidt has yet to put out a truly high-end banjo, but with instruments like the OB5 (pictured), beginner and intermediate banjo players could do much worse with a first or 2nd instrument than an Oscar Schmidt.

 Fender has developed a huge selection of instruments as well, priced all the way from around $200 well into the thousands.
+They are a banjo brand for beginners all the way to expert and professional level players!
 A great beginner/intermediate banjo, like the Concert Tone, is available for under $400 in most places.